cdhs-bha-data-services-sys/co-care-directory/README.md

 ### Deploy

-1. Launch a terminal in the dev container
-   - `docker run -it --rm coloradodigitalservice/co-care-directory-deploy bash`
+1. Launch a terminal in the dev container from the root of the code base: `docker run -it -v $PWD:/app --rm coloradodigitalservice/co-care-directory bash` (TODO: Remove directory mapping after state is stored centrally)
-1. Setup environment variables:
-   - `export TF_VAR_bucket_name` with a [valid name](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html) of the S3 bucket where built app files will be stored.
+1. Set `export TF_VAR_bucket_name="<S3 bucket name>"` with a [valid name](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html) of the S3 bucket where built app files will be stored.
 This must be unique across all of AWS.
+1. (optional) Set `export TF_VAR_domains='["domain1.com","domain2.org"]'` with the domains, with primary domain first
+   - If no domains specified, it'll just use a CloudFront generated domain
-   - `export AWS_ACCESS_KEY_ID="<your AWS user's access key ID>"`
+1. Set `export AWS_ACCESS_KEY_ID="<your AWS user's access key ID>"`
-   - `export AWS_SECRET_ACCESS_KEY="<your AWS secret access key>"`
+1. Set `export AWS_SECRET_ACCESS_KEY="<your AWS secret access key>"`
-1. Setup Terraform: `terraform init` (TODO: Remove this when state is stored centrally)
+1. Setup Terraform: `terraform init`
 1. Build the infrastructure:  `terraform apply` and then type `yes`
 1. Build the apps: `npm run build`
 1. Deploy the app's files: `aws s3 sync build/. s3://$TF_VAR_bucket_name --delete`
-1. Get the URL: `terraform output url` and then go there in your browser
+1. Get the URL: `terraform output` and then navigate to one of the URLs in your browser
 1. Take down the site: `terraform destroy` (TODO: Remove this when state is stored centrally)